yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/whatsapp-product-catalog.md

 <summary>Can the price or other mandatory fields be hidden if not required?</summary>
 <div>
  <br/>
- <div>No, it's not possible to hide the mandatory fields like Image, Product Title, Description and Price can be hidden from the user while sending.</div>
+ <div>No, it is not possible to hide mandatory fields like Image, Product Title, Description, and Price from the user while sending.</div>
   </div>
 </details>